 Since you'll be offering your course directly through a membership website, you have a unique advantage.
 You can provide highly-personalized support to your members, and develop any kind of lesson plan you want.
 Online courses on platforms such as Lynda tend to be very rigid, but with your own website you'll have full creative control.

 Once your course materials are ready, you'll want to enable student enrollment on your website.
-To do that, you can use our own MemberPress plugin, which enables you to create multiple subscription plans, process payments, and choose which content you want to be private.
+To do that, you can use our own MemberPress plugin, which enables you build courses, create multiple subscription plans, process payments, and choose which content you want to be private.

 Step 3: Set Up Private Content for Your Students

 MemberPress Courses is activated and you have your curriculum put together, so now it's time to start adding courses to your site!
 On the Courses page, you'll see three buttons: Add New, Categories, and Tags.
 Click Add New to add your first course.

 Here, you'll give your course a title and include descriptive content below.
 Once that's done, click on the Curriculum tab to begin adding Sections and Lessons.

 Once a lesson is created, it'll show up in a list on the right side of the page.
 When you're done filling out your curriculum, you can set up protection rules.